 The story in the book of John about the woman caught in the act of adultery has been in my recent daily readings.
 Because of this, it’s a story I’ve read many times during the past week or so.
 As often happens, during one reading, the personal message came through.
 I immediately stopped reading and became still.

 For me, it wasn’t to stop being an adulteress.
 LOL.
 It was to stop throwing stones!
 The story, of course, is when the Romans bring the woman to Jesus and ask him what should be done.
 Roman law says she is to be stoned.
 Jesus calmly pauses, looks upon them, and says, “He that is without sin among you, let him first cast a stone at her”.
 The accusers all step away in which moment Jesus tells her, just as no man has accused her neither will he.
 And, of course, “Go, and do not sin anymore”.

 Scripture is merely one source of study for me.
 “A Course in Miracles” is what I believe most completely.
 Christian Science as developed by Mary Baker Eddy, has become a powerful companion to “Course”, which I have studied since 1996.
 The writings of Joel Goldsmith are simply that: “They are gold”.
 Christian Science has a profound weekly study of Bible Lessons, side-by-side with their Spiritual Interpretation by Mrs. Eddy.
 These are always lessons in truth that inspire and transform the reader.

 It is in these Bible Lessons that I have been reminded we are to cease attack in thought, speech, and action.
 Each of these constitutes the casting of a stone.
 We are instructed to love our neighbor.
 It is the love of God that requires we practice forgiveness when we feel hurt, angry, and judge.
 Yes.
 We practice forgiveness until love is all that remains.
 That’s the practice that sets us free.
-Even when behavior seems indefensible, the lesson is to forgive and to not attack.
+Even when behavior seems indefensible, the teaching is to forgive and to not attack.